Eubulides timog: Description

 The females of this medium-sized Eubulides species reach a length of 64 to 76 mm.
 At the end of the abdomen is the beak-shaped secondary ovipositor typical of species of the Obriminae, as in all species of the genus, is characteristically curved upwards in a sickle shape.
 The coloration and pattern of the females are very variable.
 In addition to uniformly light to dark brown animals, there are occasionally those with brown, light beige to white patterns, as well as those with almost black and white coloration.
 Animals with a thin, dark longitudinal stripe extending from the head to the end of the abdomen also occur.

 Males are more slender and remain significantly smaller, with a length of 49 to 54 mm.
 They are usually uniformly light or medium brown in color and only rarely show brown or beige patterns in the area of the lateral meso- and metanotum.

 In their habit the species is very similar to the slightly larger Eubulides lumawigi native to northern Luzon.
 E. timog can be distinguished from this by the shape of the ventral anal segment, which in the males of E. lumawigi is clearly two-lobed at the posterior edge, while in those of E. timog it is hexagonal and shows only a slight bulge at the posterior edge.
 In the females of E. lumawigi the ovipositor is elongated and its dorsally located epiproct is twice as long as the anal segment, which is rounded at the posterior edge.
 In those of E. timog the posterior edge of the anal segment is indented in the middle and the epiproct is no longer than 1.8 times the length of the anal segment.

 In contrast to the much smaller Eubulides igorrote, E. timog, like all other representatives of the genus, lacks spines on the lateral edge of the pronotum and the four large spines on the anterior edge of the mesonotum.

 The more slender E. timog can be distinguished from the almost equally large Eubulides alutaceus by its body shape.
-In E. alutaceus, the rear parts of the meso- and metathorax as well as the femur|meso- and metafemurs are significantly enlarged.
+In E. alutaceus, the rear parts of the meso- and metathorax as well as the meso- and metafemurs are significantly enlarged.
 This feature otherwise only occurs in the significantly larger Eubulides taylori from Polillo Island.